TritonDataCenter/rfd/rfd/0055/README.md

 namespaces which will be updated.
 Once that is done, the mount can actually occur, then all of the namespaces can be updated, and finally the write lock can be dropped on all of the namespaces.
-A mount operation which is only changing the `nsm_flags` on a mount entry must take the write lock.
+A mount operation which is only changing the `mnse_flags` on a mount entry must take the write lock.

-A write lock must also be take when a child namespace is being created or destroyed, since the `ns_children` member is being updated.
+A write lock must also be take when a child namespace is being created or destroyed, since the `mntns_children` member is being updated.

+XXX TBD show data for number of calls in production to lookuppnvp vs. traverse.

-### mdb support
+### Debugging support

-XXX TBD ::fsinfo, etc.
+We will need basic debugging support for this new construct.
+At a minimum we should have an mdb walker which will walk the list of mounts for a process.
+We probably also want a dcmd to print a process mount list in a similar way to `::fsinfo`.

+We may want a new `pns` tool which can print the mount information for a process at the command line.
+This tool's arguments for mount namespaces should be parameterized so it can work with future namespaces (e.g. pid) as support for additional namespaces is added.

+There might be other debugging tools which may also be necessary.
+These can be added as the need is identified.

 ### LX /proc support

-XXX TBD
+The work to extend LX `/proc` will need to be done.
+The `/proc/self/mountinfo` file will need to be enhanced to report the correct information about the mounts within the namespace.
+This should follow the description in the Linux `proc(5)` manpage.